Suppose is a family of submodules of a fixed -module . We have four constructions available to create a new module:

 The intersection of this family of submodules

-This module is denoted .
-As a set, its elements are those elements contained in every submodule ; i.e., it is the set-theoretic intersection of the sets of elements of the .
-It is a submodule of , and it is the largest submodule of that is contained within every submodule in the original family.
+In this category, the product of this family is called their intersection and is denoted .
+As a set, its elements are those elements contained in every submodule ; i.e., it is the set-theoretic intersection of the sets of elements of all .
+It is a submodule of , the largest submodule of contained within every submodule in the original family.

 The sum of this family of submodules

-This module is denoted .
+Still considered as a family of objects in , the coproduct of the family is their sum and is denoted .
 As a set, its elements are all finite -linear sums of the form , where each and (all but finitely many of which are zero).
-It is a submodule of , and it is the smallest submodule of that contains every submodule in the original family.
+It is a submodule of , the smallest submodule of that contains every submodule in the original family.
 In this module, different sums may represent the same element.

 The direct sum of this family as modules

-This module is denoted .
-As a set, its elements are all formal finite -linear sums of the form , where each and (all but finitely many of which are zero).
-It is not a submodule of , nor does it literally contain any of the modules from the original family; however, it does contain a copy of each of those submodules.
-In this module, different sums always represent different elements.
+In any case, it is not a submodule of , nor does it literally contain any of the modules from the original family; however, it does contain a copy of each of those submodules.
+In this module, different "formal sums" always represent different elements.
 There are no relations or simplifications, beyond that of combining or simplifying coefficients.

 Relationships between these constructions